jina-ai/jina/docs/fundamentals/flow/create-flow.md

 (flow-filter)=
 ### Add filter conditions to Executors

-Starting from `Jina 3.2` (#TODO: adapt to the minor version we want to release), you can filter the input to each Executor.
+Starting from `Jina 3.2`, you can filter the input to each Executor.

 To define a filter condition, you can use [DocArrays rich query language](https://docarray.jina.ai/fundamentals/documentarray/find/#query-by-conditions).